Environmental Resources and Sustainability Green Advisory Committee

 Green Buildings and Environmental Sustainability Element

 Utilizing a grant from the Association of New Jersey Environmental Commissions, Lawrence Township developed a Green Buildings and Environmental Sustainability Element to the Master Plan.
-The ERC was instrumental in getting and executing the grant.
+The ERSGAC was instrumental in getting and executing the grant.
 The Element was adopted by the Planning Board on May 3, 2010.
 It is intended to guide land use decisions and provide the basis for ordinances addressing sustainability and land use issues.